Aycares/Diabetes/README.md

 **Author**
-This project was developed by [Adeleye Ayokunle Temitope] to demonstrate end-to-end deployment of a machine learning model using ZenML and FastAPI for a healthcare purpose in predicting if a patient has diabetes or not.
+This project was developed by to demonstrate end-to-end deployment of a machine learning model using ZenML and FastAPI for a healthcare purpose in predicting if a patient has diabetes or not.